-Example of Using Double Data Type in the Java
+Example of Using Double Data Type in Java

-In the above snippet we discussed how to initialise the decimal values to the double data types.
+In the above snippet, we discussed how to initialize the decimal values to the double data types.

 Two types of data types are used for storing non-numeric data types: char data type and boolean datatype.